RafaPolit/dcs-web-bios/README.md

 # DCS WEB BIOS

-This project consists of a Web Server (based on NextJS) to provide a Web Interface to communicate with the fantastic [DCS World Combat Simulator](https://www.digitalcombatsimulator.com/) via the [DCS-BIOS](https://github.com/DCSFlightpanels/dcs-bios) package (the DCSFlightpanels fork).
+This project consists of a Web and Socket Servers to provide a Web Interface to communicate with the fantastic [DCS World Combat Simulator](https://www.digitalcombatsimulator.com/) via the [DCS-BIOS](https://github.com/DCSFlightpanels/dcs-bios) package (the DCSFlightpanels fork).

 ## Motivation

-I don't have all the gadgets to have the MFDs or control panels as physical buttons, but I have access to some touch screens (RPi3 with official 7" screen, an iPad, etc.) which I can use to control DCS and avoid having weird interactions with the H.O.T.A.S while I reach for the mouse.
+I don't have all the gadgets to have the MFDs or control panels as physical buttons, but I have access to some touch screens (RPi3 with official 7" screen, an iPad, etc.) which I can use to control DCS and avoid having weird interactions with the H.O.T.A.S while reaching for the mouse.

 ## Who is this for